 Like I opined earlier, Golden doesn’t use any fillers or opacifiers in any of their acrylic paints.
 That’s okay, as long as you have tons of pigment in your paint.
 But this isn’t the case with Golden OPEN acrylics.
 Plus there are some pigments that are just naturally transparent.
 This presents a problem for me.

-Honestly, painting with Golden Open acrylics feel much like painting with acrylics packed with gel or blending medium.
+Honestly, painting with Golden Open acrylics feels much like painting with acrylics packed with gel or blending medium.
 You’re basically glazing your way to a painting.
 Without any white, it’s very difficult to paint new opaque layers.

-On the bright-side, if you happen to be transitioning from watercolors, Open or any other acrylic from Golden would be a logical step.
+On the bright side, if you happen to be transitioning from watercolors, Open or any other acrylic from Golden would be a logical step.
 You can apply them in a similar fashion to watercolor.
 The colors themselves come off as pretty luminous due to allowing the light to sink down and reflect off the surface.

 Dry Times In The Studio

-If there’s anything that Golden can guarantee with their Open acrylic paints is the long dry time.
+If there’s anything that Golden can guarantee with their Open acrylic paints is a long dry time.
 I’ve had paint that stayed wet on my pallet for over 24 hours!
 Very impressive.
 For normal acrylics, seemingly within minutes, the paint can dry as hard as a rock and become extremely difficult to remove.

-On the surface, the thinner the application, the faster it dries.
+The thinner the application, the faster it dries.
 Really thin layers dry as fast as standard acrylics.
 Thicker applications allow for removal and blending.

 Digitizing When Dry